 In fiscal 2016, Executive Environmental Inspections were conducted at a total of 14 business locations.

 Status of Compliance with Environmental Laws and Regulations

-The UACJ Group’s fiscal 2015 environment-related investments totaled approximately 1.0 billion yen.
-These funds were used for purposes such as reconstruction of wastewater treatment facilities (Nagoya Works), updating facilities related to an alumite line (Nalco Ena Co., Ltd.), and updating devices and converting to LED lighting to save energy (individual business locations).
+The UACJ Group’s fiscal 2016 environment-related investments totaled approximately 300 million yen.
+These funds were used for purposes such as reconstruction of wastewater treatment facilities (UACJ Foil Corporation, Isezaki Works; Nikkin Co., Ltd.), updating the main pump for the extrusion press (UACJ Extrusion Nagoya Corporation, Nagoya Works), and converting to LED lighting (individual business locations).

 We conduct environmental education for all employees as another measure for fulfilling our social responsibility to protect the global environment.

 The Safety & Environment Department and the environment units of individual business locations lead environmental education initiatives.
 The Safety & Environment Department conducts fundamental environmental education activities, the purposes of which are to enlighten and raise awareness of environmental protection, and promote understanding of the UACJ Group’s Basic Stance on the Environment.
 Meanwhile, the environment units of individual business locations carry out environmental education initiatives to foster the skills and numbers of internal auditors needed to ensure that each business location conducts its daily activities with sensitivity toward the environment.
 In fiscal 2016, internal auditor training also included content on changes included in the 2015 edition of the ISO14001 standard.